OverJar/World/README.md

 If you would like to track price on trustwallet, feel free to submit Runa XR to Coingecko & CoinMarketCap

-- XRreward: for early project, we will reward everyone for supporting project such as video, blog, submition, ect, as part of XRcommunity
+- XRreward: for early project, we will reward everyone for supporting project such as video, blog, submission, ect, as part of XRcommunity

 XR Social
 - [Twitter](https://twitter.com/RunaXR_Club)